What Are Buy America Requirements?

 Products covered by the law include:

-- Manhole covers
+- Manhole frames and covers

-- Iron and steel inlet grating
+- Iron and steel inlet frames and grates

 - Rings